DenaJGibbon/gibbonR/README.md

-**IMPORTANT UPDATE: An updated version of this package will be released soon**
+**IMPORTANT UPDATE: An updated version of this package will be released soon!**

 gibbonR: An R package for classification, detection and visualization of